structural-analysis/inelastic-structure/README.md

 ## TODO:

+- solve some big examples
-- separate material and section (changes all classes and csvs)
+- clean and use classes
-- change rblp algorithm to mahini algorithm
-- use update inverse of B matrix instead of direct inversion.
+- calculate responses in every load increment
+- include hardening and softening
+- visualizations
+- separate loading from structure
+- add plate element
+- dynamic analysis
+- add more elements
 - optimize code to full usage of numpy (remove for loops, ...)
-- optimize code structure (use classes, ...)
-- improve performance (using numba or cython)
+- improve performance (run every massive calculation with numpy)
 - use sifting
-- upgrade to polygon elements
+- upgrade plate to polygon elements
-- include hardening and softening
+- multiprocess
 - do TODOs